IML-DKFZ/latec/README.md

   </p>
 </p>

+Benchmark XAI Methods and Evaluation Metrics for various Computer Vision Modalities, Datasets and Model Architectures.

-> *Explainable AI (XAI) is a rapidly growing domain with a myriad of methods as well as metrics aiming to evaluate their efficacy.
+> Abstract: <br>*Explainable AI (XAI) is a rapidly growing domain with a myriad of methods as well as metrics aiming to evaluate their efficacy.
 However, current literature is often of limited scope, examining only a handful of XAI methods and employing one or a few metrics.
 Furthermore, pivotal factors for performance, such as the underlying architecture or the nature of input data, remain largely unexplored.
 This lack of comprehensive analysis hinders the ability to make generalized and robust conclusions about XAI performance, which is crucial for directing scientific progress but also for trustworthy real-world application of XAI.
 In response, we introduce LATEC, a large-scale benchmark that critically evaluates 17 prominent XAI methods using 20 distinct metrics.
 Our benchmark systematically incorporates vital elements like varied architectures and diverse input types, resulting in 7,560 examined combinations.
 Using this benchmark, we derive empirically grounded insights into areas of current debate, such as the impact of Transformer architectures and a comparative analysis of traditional attribution methods against novel attention mechanisms.
 To further solidify LATEC's position as a pivotal resource for future XAI research, all auxiliary data—from trained model weights to over 326k saliency maps and 378k metric scores—are made publicly available.*

 <br>
 <p align="center">